Blog · 5 MIN READ

 The thing is, all these innovations come with an app to control them.
 And if you ONLY have smart light bulbs, that’s not a big deal.
 But as you add systems, the complexity quickly reaches a point of diminishing returns, and it’s easier to just get up and flip the switch.
 This is where our friends at Apple, Google and Amazon come in: when you can just ask Siri to dim the lights or turn up the heat, you’ve got a smooth process that doesn’t take more energy to activate than it saves.
 Since they are vendor agnostic, they can act as a central control for everything.
 You’ve operationalized your smart home.

 Moving back to the realm of industry, the best selling point for robotics is safety.
-A robot can go places hard or impossible for a human to reach, like very high in the air, in a very confined space, underwater or next to something very hot or cold.
+A robot can go places that are difficult or impossible for a human to reach, like very high in the air, in a very confined space, underwater or next to something very hot or cold.
 You can also combine these conditions—for instance, inside a vessel with fumes that would be harmful to a person even with a respirator.
 Their cameras can take hundreds of pictures because time is not a huge factor.
 They can see more than our eyes because they have access to multiple interchangeable optics or other sophisticated measuring devices.
 So while bringing multiple devices into your smart home makes it “smart,” we like to see bringing robotic inspection tools into your plant as making it a “safe” factory.

 However, the problems of the smart home translate to the safe factory.
 As you add devices, you add inputs to your workflow.
 Since most companies are on a hybrid internal/third-party inspection plan, you’ll have third-party vendors accessing your data, even if it’s write-only; worse, they might just drop off a hard drive to add to the box under your desk, making finding something in a hurry impossible and making your IT department very, very sad.
 If you can’t find the data you need, it doesn’t exist; and when you think about the massive amount of data that robots are creating, the need to organize becomes paramount.
 With a great deal of data in multiple formats coming from multiple sources, the problem becomes: is the value of the technology at a point of diminishing returns?
 How do you take all this information and convert it into actionable insights?